ibm-cloud-docs/account/service-level-commit.md

 - 3-year term
 - 30% discount on {{site.data.keyword.powerSys_notm}}
 - $360,000 total commitment
-- $1,000 minimum usage per month
+- $1,000 committed usage per month

 All of your service usage in the bundle is discounted with a service-level commitment.